Estimated reading time: 3 minutes

 - Broad, “Hollywood” smile

 - Show your upper and lower teeth (grin)

-This tool is a simple visual way to follow your recovery process after Bell’s palsy and to monitor the efficacy of suggested therapies as well as the duration of achieved results.
 If you would like us to analyse your Neurological Tests for you, you can register for a remote diagnostic session.

 – Alex Pashov